-"long_explanation": "The Vietnamese phrase 'cuộc nói chuyện' is a compound noun that consists of the noun 'nói chuyện' (communication or conversation) that is prefixed by the classifier 'cuộc'.
+"long_explanation": "The Vietnamese phrase 'cuộc trò chuyện' is a compound noun that consists of the noun 'nói chuyện' (communication or conversation) that is prefixed by the classifier 'cuộc' or ‘buổi’.
 This formation is used to refer to a dialogue, talk, or conversation.
 It is equivalent to 'the conversation' or 'the talk' in English.
 This phrase can be used in a variety of contexts ranging from informal chats to formal meetings or discussions.",

-"formation": "cuộc + nói chuyện",
+"formation": "cuộc + trò chuyện",

 "examples": [